B2B Agency Pricing Glossary

 Hourly rate structure is a time-based pricing model where B2B agencies charge clients for actual hours worked by team members at predetermined rates that vary by role and seniority level in outsourced marketing partnerships.

 Agencies track time in 15-minute increments and provide detailed reporting on hours allocated across different activities.
-This model offers maximum transparency but requires careful project management to prevent budget overruns.
-Many agencies combine hourly rates with monthly caps or estimates to provide spending predictability.
+Maximum transparency comes built in, but careful project management is the price you pay to keep budgets from running over.
+Many agencies combine hourly rates with monthly caps or estimates so clients get spending predictability without sacrificing visibility into where the time actually goes.

-How it works: Different team members command different hourly rates based on experience and specialization.
+How it works: Experience and specialization determine what each team member costs per hour.
+Senior strategists command more than junior writers, and specialists command more than generalists.
 Clients receive detailed time reports showing exactly how hours were allocated across activities and team members.

 Examples: A consulting engagement bills senior strategists at $300 per hour and specialists at $175 per hour with monthly time tracking reports.
-A content creation project uses blended rates averaging $200 per hour across writers and designers.
+Content work often looks different: a content creation project uses blended rates averaging $200 per hour across writers and designers.

 Related Terms: